 In Scandinavia, the first discovery of E. multilocularis was on the high-arctic Norwegian islands of Svalbard (6) and in Denmark (7) in 1999.
-However, there is no evidence of its presence in mainland Fennoscandia (8) until its detection in Sweden in February 2011 (9).
-Despite analyses of more than 5 500 foxes/fox scats since 2002 (10), E. multilocularis has not been reported in mainland Norway.
+However, there was no evidence of its presence in mainland Fennoscandia (8) until its detection in Sweden in February 2011 (9).
+Despite analyses of more than 6500 faecal samples from foxes since 2002 (10), E. multilocularis has not been reported in mainland Norway.